 (b) The chief administrative officer may grant an employee sick leave in addition to that provided by paragraph (a) of this section.
 Such additional sick leave may be at full salary or such part thereof as the chief administrative officer may determine, or without salary.
-The Chancellor may require submission of such leave requests by an institution for his approval when he deems it in the best interest of the University.
+The SUNY Chancellor may require submission of such leave requests by an institution to secure SUNY Chancellor approval, when deemed in the best interest of the University.

 The granting of additional sick leave is discretionary, and the following factors will be considered by the President in arriving at a determination:

-5. Eligibility for coverage under the State University's Group Insurance Program.
+1. eligibility for coverage under the State University's Group Insurance Program;

 There are no definitions for this policy at this time.

 Satisfactory medical documentation must accompany all requests for additional sick leave.
 Acceptable documentation should include diagnosis, prognosis, and start date of the illness, and anticipated return to work date.
-Documentation should be written on official letterhead of the medical provider and must be signed by the physician with an original signature; the Department of Labor Physician Statement is preferred.
+Documentation should be written on official letterhead of the medical provider and must be signed by the physician with an original signature.

 1. Employees must submit a written request for additional sick leave via the Leave Request Form and a letter of intent addressed to the President.
 This written request should be submitted to the employee's supervisor.
 The letter of intent should also be signed through the administrative channels up to the appropriate vice president.
 Acceptable medical documentation should be submitted to the Office of Human Resources with the Leave Request Form.
 Requests submitted without acceptable medical documentation will not be approved.
-Supervisors should alert employees if the medical documentation provided is missing any of the required elements.
+Human Resources should alert employees if the medical documentation provided is missing any of the required elements.

 2. The supervisor should verify their records with the Office of Human Resources and Payroll to ensure that the employee meets the above eligibility requirements including having exhausted all available sick leave credits.

-7. Extended Absences: If the medical provider extends the employee's absence, the employee must submit additional medical documentation to their supervisor.
+6. Extended Absences: If the medical provider extends the employee's absence, the employee must submit additional medical documentation to their supervisor.
 At that time, the supervisor and employee should discuss what options are available to the employee to cover the extended absence.
-An Appointment Form should be sent to the Office of Human Resources to indicate any extended absence.
+Medical documentation should be sent to the Office of Human Resources to indicate any extended absence.
 The Office of Human Resources will determine if the extension will cause a change in pay status and process the appropriate transactions.

 Links to Related Procedures and Information